NASA-IMPACT/modern-dgf/README.md

     > GitHub Auth Key can be obtained via [GitHub settings](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

--   Perform a quick compliance check against the different policies (SPD-41a, FAIR) etc.
+-   Perform a quick compliance check against the different policies (SPD-41a, FAIR) using Artificial Intelligence.

 -   Export the subset as: